Devcon4/Bonelli/app/src/md/graphical-programming-using-webgpu.md

 Another concept we need to talk about are transforms.
 When we talk about a Transform really what that means is we construct a 4x4 matrix.
 A transform is a Vector3 position, Vector3 scale, and Quaternion rotation (Vector4).
 We can combine those three things into a single mat4x4 which is what makes it a very useful data structure.

 Both cameras and Models will have a transform.
-How we pass those transforms is but using an UBO or Uniform Buffer Object.
+How we pass those transforms is by using an UBO or Uniform Buffer Object.
 Think of this as a normal buffer but built from a Struct.

 For a camera we often will refer to that transform matrix as the View matrix.
 Think of it as the location of the camera in the world.
 We then also build a Projection Matrix.
 You know how when you have two objects of the same size, but the farther away one looks smaller, that is what a projection matrix does mathematically.
 The alternative to have an orthographic camera, think like how blueprints are always their exact size.